pbrisbin/basil/README.md

 ~~~

 Your block is defined as a singleton method on an instance of `Plugin`
-so you can access all its instance variables and helper methods.
+so you can create/access your own instance variables and call all the
+provided helper methods (hint: you an even re`dispatch`).

 Here's hoping this grows into something useful...